Regular points of extremal subsets in Alexandrov spaces: Introduction

 Regular points are closely related to strained points.
 Recall that a point $p\in M$ is called a $(k,\delta)$-strained point if there exists a collection $\{(a_i,b_i)\}_{i=1}^k$ of pairs of points in $M$ such that

 for all $1\le i\neq j\le k$.
-Then, the splitting theorem implies that a point in $M$ is regular if and only if it is $(n,\delta)$-strained for any $\delta>0$, Indeed, the properties of regular points of $M$ mentioned above also hold for $(n,\delta)$-strained points.
+Then, the splitting theorem implies that a point in $M$ is regular if and only if it is $(n,\delta)$-strained for any $\delta>0$.
+In particular, the properties of regular points of $M$ mentioned above also hold for $(n,\delta)$-strained points.
 Similarly, the following holds:

 \begin{thm} Let $E$ be an $m$-dimensional primitive extremal subset of an Alexandrov space $M$.
 Then, a point in $E$ is regular if and only if it is $(m,\delta)$-strained for any $\delta>0$.
-In fact, Theorem \ref{thm:main} holds for $(m,\delta)$-strained points instead of regular points (provided that $\delta\ll\varepsilon$ in (1)). \end{thm}
+In particular, (2) and (3) of Theorem \ref{thm:main} hold for $(m,\delta)$-strained points instead of regular points (provided $\delta\ll\varepsilon$ in (2)). \end{thm}

+Furthermore, the complement of the set of $(m,\delta)$-strained points in $E$ has locally finite $(m-1)$-dimensional Hausdorff measure, which is a direct consequence of \cite[10.6]{BGP}.
+It should be noted that there is a much stronger result in \cite[1.4]{LiN}.
+See Theorem \ref{thm:str} and Remark \ref{rem:str}.